Man City: Anatomy of an epic Champions League collapse as Feyenoord claim draw from three goals down

 In the penultimate minute of normal time, needing to simply play it safe and see out the closing stages, City were instead pushed up towards the halfway line.
 Their ragged defensive line was gleefully exploited.

-Hadj-Moussa could have aimed his pass towards any one of four Feyenoord runners, but it was Paixao he found.
+Hadj-Moussa could have aimed his pass towards any one of four Feyenoord runners, but Paixao was the one he opted for.
 Ederson came steaming out of his box in an attempt to clear the danger but got nowhere near it.

 The winger, like Hadj-Moussa before him, had numerous targets to aim for with his subsequent cross.
 Hwang, Gimenez and Timber were all racing into the box untracked, with City players far too slow to get back.